ibachrachel/Module_20_Project/README.md

 The webpage will collect all of our information and display it for the final presentation.
 The interactive elements will include our data display, our map, the Tableau visualizations, and our presentation through Google Slides.
 Our webpage is hosted through GitHub Pages and is currently formatted to be scrollable in a mobile format, but will be tested for best display option.

+#### Future Recommendations

+If our group was to redo this project, we would have immediately found additional data to fill in the datasets with any information that was missing.
+Many countries were missing population data, which was difficult to work with because entire countries would not be represented.
+Once this component was fixed, we would be able to join our datasets without so many null values being present.

+The scaling of the data for the machine learning model was difficult to understand because outliers tended to skew the visualizations created.